What structure needs to be divided to access the coeliac trunk during surgery?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-To access the coeliac trunk during surgery, it is necessary to divide the lesser omentum.
-The lesser omentum is a peritoneal fold that extends from the liver to the lesser curvature of the stomach and the first part of the duodenum, and it contains important structures such as the hepatic artery, portal vein, and the bile ducts.
+To access the coeliac trunk during surgery, the lesser omentum is the structure that needs to be divided.
+The lesser omentum is a fold of peritoneum that extends from the liver to the lesser curvature of the stomach and the proximal duodenum.
+It contains important vascular structures, including the hepatic artery and the portal vein, as well as the coeliac trunk, which branches off the descending aorta to supply blood to vital abdominal organs.

 Subscribe